me-veronique/azs-border-distance/README.md

-# azs-border-distance
-Python pipeline to compute geodesic distance from each fuel station (AZS) to the nearest international border for border-proximity analytics.
-Uses GeoPandas/Shapely, builds a robust border line from GADM L0 polygons, and outputs azsCode + DistanceToBoarder CSV.
-Includes CLI, examples, and BI-ready metrics.

 # AZS–Border Distance (Python)

 Compute the geodesic distance from each fuel station (AZS) to the nearest **international border** and export a CSV for analytics (e.g., near-border share, unique border stations, cross-border patterns).